vidhyasr25/monefy/README.md

   `mvn verify -Dcucumber.filter.tags="@E2EAPI"`

+Please update the emulator device id with your device id in the feature files in the path "src/test/resources/featureFiles/MonefyBaseActions.feature"

 ## Reports:

 Cucumber reports are generated under the directory target/site/cucumber-pretty.html, with the execution of every test run